 Your alternator is one of the hardest working parts on your vehicle.
 It’s a common misconception that the battery in your vehicle is what supplies your power while the vehicle is running.
-In truth, the alternator not only supplies all of your electrical power while the vehicle is running, it’s also recharging your battery at the same time.
+The alternator not only supplies power to all of your vehicle’s electrical components while the vehicle is running, it’s also recharging your car battery at the same time.
 Every time you use your headlights, radio, GPS, air conditioner, heater, defroster, power seats, turn signal, dome lights, or power outlets, your alternator is making it all work by turning mechanical energy into electrical energy.
 Needless to say, when it dies, your car can’t function.
 That makes its replacement a pretty big priority.
-Just so you’re prepared for the time when it comes (and it usually will at least once in every vehicle), here’s a look at what it costs to replace one of these miniature power plants.
+To keep you prepared for potential alternator failure (an increasing possibility as a vehicle ages), here’s a look at what it costs to replace one of these miniature power plants.

-Signs of a Bad AlternatorHere are some warning signs that you need to replace your alternator .
+Signs of a Bad AlternatorHere are some warning signs that you need a new alternator .

-The average time for most alternator replacement is two-to-three hours.
+The average time for an alternator replacement is two-to-three hours.
 That gives you roughly $120- $200 in labor to start.
-The rest is going to depend on the price of your alternator.
+The remaining cost is going to depend on the price of your alternator.
 Most alternators can be purchased from auto parts stores for much less than an original equipment manufactured (OEM) replacement through the dealership, but the buyer must beware here.
-Certain discount auto parts stores carry a couple lines of electrical parts that have reputations for being of poor quality.
-Buying an alternator aftermarket is not inadvisable, tons of money can be saved that way; but, make sure you’re using a quality part.
+Certain discount auto parts stores carry electrical parts that have lower quality than the original equipment on a new car.
+Buying an alternator aftermarket is not inadvisable, a lot of money can be saved that way; but, make sure you’re using a quality part.
 Purchasing a new alternator from the same company that made the original version (OEM) is a smarter purchase decision.
 Alternators can average anywhere from $100 to $350 depending on make and model.
-Most vehicles will fall into the $350-400 range for the total job of alternator replacement if no other parts need to be replaced.
-If the serpentine belt gets tacked on, add another $20 to $50 to your bill.
+Most vehicles will have an average cost between $350-400 for the total job of an alternator replacement if no other parts need to be replaced.
+If the serpentine belt is included in the process, add another $20 to $50 to your bill.
 If you decide to go with dealership parts and labor, expect the bill to climb over $500 in many cases.
 Because the total cost depends on the vehicle, you can expect to pay anywhere between $350 - $900 for an alternator replacement.